-Mitigation Action/Initiative: Obtain back up power to ensure continuity of operations
+Hamburg-1 Obtain back up power to ensure continuity of operations

 Assessing the Risk

 Hazard(s) addressed: Power loss from high winds/storm events

 Specific problem being mitigated: Hamburg School does not have backup power and needs to be in operation during a natural hazard event; building serves as a shelter.

 Eval uation of Potential Actions/Projects

-Actions/Projects Considered Purchase a backup generator
+Actions/Projects Considered 1.
+Purchase a backup generator

 (name of project and reason for 2.
 Co-Gen facility or build a new shelter

 not selecting): 3.
 Do nothing

-Action Project Intended for Implementation
+Action /Project Intended for Implementation

-Description of Selected
+Description of Selected Action/Project Purchase a generator for the School to ensure continuity of operations during and post-hazard events.

 Action/Project Category SIP

 Goals Met 1, 2, 6

 Applies to existing and or new development, or not applicable Existing building

 Benefits (losses avoided) High

 Estimated Cost High (estimated \$750,000.)

 Priority High

 Plan for Implementation

 Responsible Organization Municipal Engineer

 Local Planning Mechanism Capital Plan and Mitigation Plan

 Potential Funding Sources FEMA Mitigation Assistance

 Timeline for Completion Short (5 years but depends on funding) DOF

 Reporting on Progress

 Date of Status Report/ Report of Progress Date: Progress on Action/Project: DOF

-Mitigation Action/Initiative: Purchase generator to ensure continuity of operations
+Hamburg-1 Purchase generator to ensure continuity of operations